Food City Jobs in Supermarket and Grocery Retail Sector

 Bakery or Deli Associate

-If you like working around food and don’t mind a bit of mess here and there, the bakery or deli section could be for you.
-These are the spots where the fresh stuff happens.
 In the deli, you’ll slice meats, prep salads, and help customers get what they need.
-In the bakery, you might be frosting cakes, prep cookies, or handle oven-baked items for display.
-It’s usually fast-paced but also super hands-on and kinda fun if you enjoy working with your hands.
+In the bakery, you might be frosting cakes, prepping cookies, or handling oven-baked items for display.
 You’ll also learn a lot about food safety and customer service at the same time, which looks good on a resume.

 • Must be comfortable handling food and keeping things sanitary